Slaven Čupković: Professional career

-On August 19, 2014, Čupković joined Aries Trikala, signing a one-year deal with the club. Čupković signed to play in Greece, with Aris of the Greek Basket League and EuroCup, in 2015.
-On July 1, 2016, he joined the newly promoted club to the Greek Basket League Kymis.
+On 19 August 2014 Čupković joined Aries Trikala, signing a one-year deal with the club. Čupković signed to play in Greece, with Aris of the Greek Basket League and EuroCup, in 2015.
+On 1 July 2016 he joined the newly promoted protest to the Greek Basket League Kymis.

 In July 2019, Čupković signed for Alba Fehérvár of the Hungarian League.

 National team career

 Čupković was a member of the junior national teams of Serbia.
 With Serbia's Under-19 national team, he won the gold medal at the 2007 FIBA Under-19 World Cup.